bovinehero/new-employee-quiz/README.md

 </details>
 <br>

 The landing page is the same design for all screen sizes, but is allowed to expand down if the information volume in the text box requires it.
-On larger screen sizes the fonts and buttons chacng size to use more of the screen real estate via media queries.
+On larger screen sizes the fonts and buttons change size to use more of the screen real estate via media queries.

 ## Technologies Used